philips-software/iaf-observation/README.md

 ## Known issues

-- We would like to further integrate with the Cats framework, by making `Observation` and `ObservationT` a type class of Cats' Monad trait.
+- We would like to further integrate with the Cats framework, by making both `Observation` and `ObservationT` a type class instance of Cats' Monad type class.

 ## Contact / Getting help